 Six Participatory Breakout Sessions

+Assessing the Library with Service Design.
 They Wrote The Book!
 Video Q & A with Joe Marquez and Annie Downey of Reed College Library, the authors of Library Service Design: A LITA Guide to Holistic Assessment, Insight, and Improvement

 Talk 'n Tour: the newly renovated Douglas D. Schumann Library & Learning Commons at Wentworth Institute of Technology